simsage/libsimsage/docs/Apis/AuthApi.md

 JWT MSal Sign In

-    Sign-in an Evolve user using an Msal JWT.
+    Sign-in an Evolve user using an Msal JWT...

 ### Parameters